tnichols217/notes/ChristAndCulture/Social Issues QG.md

 On May 1, 2020 Malaysia stopped accepting boats carrying Rohingyan refugees into Malaysia.
 These people are undocumented and cannot travel far, much less legally.
 Many locals believe that these immigrants cause problems to our economy and culture.
 Even with refugee agreements which many countries have signed, how do you think countries should handle the case of undocumented immigration of refugees?

 ## Political Correctness
 On the spectrum of "snowflakes" to "thick-skinned", political correctness aims to form a concrete manner for people to respect the "snowflakes".
-Assuming that over time, the "judgement line" of political correctness has gotten stric
+Assuming that over time, the "judgement line" of political correctness has gotten stricter, where should we draw the line between

 ## Racism